wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Bearass:** Ah, excellent question Dorothy...
 Those are stalagmites, they form as deposits of calcium carbonate are precipitated from the cave ceiling.

-**Ken:** I was going to say that...
+**Ken:** I was just about to say that...

 **Dorothy:** And what about these _pointing at a pair of tights dangling from above_?

-**Ken:** _interrupting to appear clever_ Ah, I expect those are stalactites, formed by the solution of colloidial limestone particles forming a speleotherm over a period of millions of years.
+**Ken:** _interrupting to appear clever_ Ah, I expect those are stalactites, created by the solution of colloidial limestone particles forming a speleotherm over a period of millions of years.

 **Bearass:** Actually Ken, this is just where I hang my washing, Blue John is surprisingly good at absorbing moisture.

 **Dorothy:** Oh, that's interesting isn't it Ken? _to Bearass_ I've got a tumble dryer myself.

 **Ken:** It's a Hotpoint, very reliable.
-Not like some of these German appliances...
+Not like some of these German appliances.

 **Bearass:** _starting to get annoyed with Ken_ The other thing you may not know about the Blue John stone is that it purifies the atmosphere.
 Just take a deep breath, I doubt you've ever experienced such clean air in all your... _fart noise, Bearass screws up his face in disgust_